Pre-flight safety demonstration: Required elements

-History of pre-recorded safety videos
+History

+After the 1928 KLM Fokker F.III Waalhaven crash in July 1928, it was suggested that it would be a good idea to tell passengers before a flight where the emergency exit is located.
+In that accident, the passengers did not know the location of the emergency exit in the ceiling of the aircraft and all would have survived when having used the emergency exit.

+Video briefings

-The approval of using video for pre-flight safety demonstrations was originally included in FAA Advisory Circular 135-12, released on October 9, 1984.
+In the United States, the approval for using video for pre-flight safety demonstrations was originally included in FAA Advisory Circular 135-12, released on October 9, 1984.
 This is further explained in FAA Advisory Circular 121-24C, which stated that video offered several advantages over the standard manual demonstration, but only provided that the airliner has the required video and sound systems to exhibit the video properly.

-1980s and early 1990s

 As in-flight video entertainment systems were beginning to see mainstream introduction, airlines began producing safety demonstration videos to be used in lieu of or in tandem with a manual demonstration performed by one or more flight attendants.
 Notable examples include Trans World Airlines, Pan Am, and Northwest.

-Early videos from the late 1980s sometimes omit warnings about electronic devices, as it was less of a concern at the time.
+Early videos from the late 1980s omit warnings about electronic devices, as it was less of a concern at the time.
 Since smoking was still acceptable on many airliners, these videos feature antiquated reminders about smoking on board, including acceptable locations to do so and a command to stop smoking should the oxygen masks be deployed.

 Videos of this era often use 2-dimensional animation or very primitive 3D computer generated imagery to illustrate elements of the demonstration.
 While animation is usually used sparingly, some videos are fully animated (usually in 3D), such as ATA's circa-1994 safety video.

 When videos of this time were captioned, it was usually only captioned in the language already being spoken on the audio track.
 Bilingual videos typically had the primary language's instructions repeated verbally immediately afterward, but almost never had the secondary language captioned.

 Arguably, elements of the demonstration were either overexplained, underexplained, or poorly described during this time.
 For instance, TWA's safety video mentioned a "slight burning odor" when oxygen masks are in use.
 Most demonstrations were also lacking in their explanation of electronic device policies as portable electronic devices were only beginning to become a concern.

 Videos were typically designated to a specific model of aircraft but shared certain assets between videos produced by the same airline, including film recorded on a completely different aircraft.
 This practice continues to the modern day, although it is variably less prevalent than during the 1980s and 1990s.